 The Tutoring Services Center is located in Torreyson Library, Suite 223 (2nd floor above Starbucks).
-We offer free drop-in peer tutoring services for math and most UCA Core curriculum courses, plus many others, including help for chemistry, biology, physics, and more.
+We offer free drop-in peer tutoring services for math, chemistry, biology, physics, and up to 70 other courses.
 Online tutoring is offered by request.
+The Center has 24 tabletop computers, headphones, and laptops that may be checked out and used in our area.
+The Center also has calculators that can be checked out for a day or a week (to be used outside The Center) depending on your needs.
+We also have most calculator programs we can download to your calculator for free.
+We cater to students' needs with quiet study areas that are available for individuals and groups.

-Additionally, we provide calculators, headphones, and laptops that may be checked out and used in the Center.
-Quiet study areas are available for individuals and groups, and the computer lab has stations for research and printing using the BearCard system.
-The Center is open to all students during the day and evenings for Fall, Spring, and Summer terms.
+Quiet study areas are available for individuals and groups, and a computer lab is available for student use during Center hours.
+The Center is open to all students during the day and evenings for Fall and Spring terms, and during the day for Summer terms.